 North Miami Beach Medical Malpractice FAQ

 Suffering medical malpractice in North Miami Beach can leave you struggling in many ways.
-You may lose confidence in your medical care provider and wonder how you can possibly seek compensation for your injuries.
-At Sibley Dolman Gipe Accident Injury Lawyers, we can help.
-Check out the FAQ below or contact us to learn more about how to pursue your claim.
+You may lose confidence in your medical care provider and wonder how you can seek compensation for your injuries.
+At Dolman Law Group, we can help.
+Check out the FAQ below to learn more about how to pursue your claim.

-You should wait out the statute of limitations while deciding whether to file your claim.
+Do not let the statute of limitations expire while deciding whether to file your claim.
 You should get in touch with a North Miami Beach medical malpractice attorney as soon as possible.
-That way, an attorney can start right away on conducting an investigation into the incident, rather than later trying to find information that may become lost over time.
+That way, an attorney can start investigating the incident right away, rather than trying to find information later that may become lost over time.

 Who Can I Sue for Medical Malpractice?

 It is a common misconception that you can only sue doctors for medical malpractice.
 In fact, you can sue any medical professional, including:

 In some situations, you might even be able to sue the hospital or medical facility if it is in some way responsible for your injuries.
 Hospitals and medical facilities are often found culpable for their employees’ actions.

 However, physicians, surgeons, and other healthcare providers may not always be considered employees of these facilities.
 Instead, they may be contractors.
 If this is the case, the hospital may not be responsible for their actions.